 During the first 3-4 days, the flies need to fly around to find a lovemate to mate.
 During these first few days, they're growing & maturing their sexual organs.
 We may not see mating in these first days.

 When they are sexually mature & find a good partner, they'll go tail to tail.
 Sometimes, they mate in-flight.
-On day 5 or 6, the females will lay their eggs.
-Shortly after that the flies will die.
+The males die after mating.
+And on day 5 or 6, the females will lay their eggs.
+Shortly after that the female flies will die.